redwoodjs/photos-archive/README.md

 6. Copy your credentials:
    - **Client ID**: Displayed immediately after creation
    - **Client Secret**: Click **Show** to reveal it

+**Note:** This app uses the Google Photos Picker API, which requires users to explicitly select photos to share rather than granting access to their entire library.
+This is a privacy-focused API introduced after Google deprecated broader library access scopes in March 2025.

 ### Environment Variables